DNAReplicationLab/DNA-replication-group-website/_posts/2025-08-04-Nuffield-students.md

   width="600px"
 %}

-For more information about training opportunities see [Earlham Insititute Training](https://www.earlham.ac.uk/internships).
+For more information about training opportunities see [Earlham Institute Training](https://www.earlham.ac.uk/internships).